readyready15728/misc/stardew-valley-notes.md

 * Fishing can be very frustrating.
 What's worked for me so far is casting the line out as far as possible with the Training Rod, which will presumably become useless at level 5 of Fishing.
-* Only two advanced fishing rods can use bait.
+* Only two advanced fishing rods can use Bait.
 * Stumps don't grow back so I'm not sure why some people appear to advocate leaving them there.
 * A chest to store excess goods is the first item you should craft.
 In terms